 The appraisal information provides detailed scores for how the buck conforms in the areas of stature, strength, dairyness, rump angle, rump width, rear leg angulation, rear udder arch, head, shoulder assembly, front legs, feet, back, and rump.
 It also assigns scores for general appearance, dairy character, body capacity, and a final score.
 The higher the final score, the better in dairy conformance the goat is.

-In Dash’s case, not only has he been appraised, but so have his dam, sire, and grand dam.
+In Dash’s case, not only has he been appraised (you can see his information on-line HERE, but so have his dam, sire, and grand dam.
 His sire was appraised as 90 EEE (E’s mean excellent and are the top score), his dam as 91 VEEE, and grand dam as 91 EEEE – those are very good scores!
 And, his dam and grand dam both received E’s (excellent) in the mammary department.
 So, based on this information, there’s a very good chance that he could improve Tinker Bell’s udder.

 Assess Buck’s Appearance